Table of Contents

 An overview of the lab environment

-For demonstrations of this article to add CentOS 8 to Windows Domain Controller (Active Directory), we will use virtual machines running in an Oracle VirtualBox virtualization environment.
+For demonstrations of this article to add CentOS 8 to Windows Domain Controller (Active Directory), we will use virtual machines running in an Oracle VirtualBox installed on my Linux Server virtualization environment.

 We have a Microsoft Server 2012R2 Active Directory Domain Controller with the IP address 192.168.0.101, CentOS 8 host with the IP address 192.168.0.115 and RHEL 8 with IP Address 192.168.0.106.
 In this article I will only cover the part to add CentOS 8 to Windows Domain Controller on the client side.
 So this article requires a pre-configured Windows Active Directory.